-During spring break each year you travel to the nearest military base (we went to Marine Corps Camp Pendleton) to experience boot camp for three days.
+During spring break each year we traveled to the nearest military base (Marine Corps Camp Pendleton) to experience boot camp for three days.
 Some of my JROTC experiences at Camp Pendleton were:

 Drill instructors (the real ones) ordered us around for days and could do anything they wanted to us except touch us or swear.
 Their cleaned-up dirty jokes only sounded funnier.

 One year, drill instructors woke up my platoon at 2:00 a.m. because somebody had done something wrong.
 They ordered us to march around the base.